conan-io/docs/using_packages/conanfile_txt.rst

     Packages can be overwritten, so it is also OK to have packages like "nightly" or "weekly", that are regenerated periodically.
   - ``pocoproject`` is the owner of this package.
 It is basically a namespace that allows different users to have their own packages for the same library with the same name.
-For example, you can upload a certain library under your own user/organization name without changing any content of the recipe.
   - ``stable`` is the channel.
 Channels provide another way to have different variants of packages for the same library and use them interchangeably.
 They usually denote the maturity of the package as an arbitrary string such as "stable" or "testing", but they can be used for any purpose such as package revisions (e.g., the